 Most nurse educators have extensive clinical experience, and many continue caring for patients after becoming educators.
 Even if they no longer practice, nurse educators must stay current with new nursing methods and technologies, which keeps them on the leading edge of clinical practice.

 With experience, nurse educators may advance to administrative roles, such as managing nurse education programs, writing or reviewing textbooks and developing continuing education programs for working nurses.

 This career is in extremely high demand, because the United States is experiencing a serious nursing shortage.
 One of the key reasons for that shortage is the lack of nurse educators to train future nurses.

 The U.S. Department of Labor reports that 1 million new and replacement nurses will be needed by 2020.
 But, according to the American Association of Colleges of Nursing, almost 80,000 qualified applicants were turned away from nursing schools last year.
 Why?
 Because nursing schools don’t have enough nurse educators to educate all the students who want to become nurses.

 Many government agencies, professional groups and nonprofit organizations have launched campaigns to encourage young people to choose a career in nurse education.
-One example is the Nurses for a Healthier Tomorrow Coalition, which points prospective nurse educators to resources and funding opportunities needed to enter the field.

 Nurse educators typically work in academic settings at nursing schools, community colleges and technical schools.
 Some also work in health care settings as staff development officers or clinical supervisors.
 They may work a nine-month academic calendar or all year long.
 Nurse educators typically do not have to work 12-hour shifts or overnight hours, as clinical nurses often do.